 It is not necessary to attend with a partner.
 It is customary to change partners after each dance and for women to ask men to dance as often as men ask women.
 At the end of a dance we thank our partners respectfully.
 People of the same gender often dance together as well.

 People look at each other while they dance and we refer to this as ďeye contactĒ.
 It is a way of maintaining contact with and acknowledging your partner as you dance.
 It also may help you from getting dizzy while swinging.

 Especially for New Dancers

 Less experienced dancers are encouraged to ask those whom you perceive to be more experienced to dance with you.
 You will learn faster, and it can be flattering for your partner to be identified as someone you can learn from.
 Theyíll help guide you during the dance, and accelerate the learning process.

 Learn the basics before trying to put in the extra flourishes.
 Notice the smooth dancers who help those around them to look good and enjoy themselves.
 This will help you develop your sense of what good dancing is.
 A smooth courtesy turn is more satisfying than an awkward twirl (twirls may be inappropriate at times but a courtesy turn never is).
 Points of style can be absorbed gradually while you enjoy the dancing.

-is more important to the people you are dancing with that you be ready for
+important to the people you are dancing with that you be ready

 Especially for Experienced Dancers